 When you can use the term “organic” on your packaging

-The requirements for organic production and handling are spelled out in the CFR §205.200-205.272, but essentially this means the products must be grown or produced using natural substances and mechanical or biological farming methods.
+What constitutes organic is spelled out in the CFR §205.600-205.606, but it essentially means grown or produced using natural substances and mechanical or biological farming methods.

-Placement: You can include the USDA organic seal and a "100% organic" claim on the principal display panel (PDP), the part of the container or package most likely to be seen by the consumer — usually the front.
+Placement: You can include the USDA organic seal and a “100% organic” claim on the principal display panel (or PDP, the part of the container or package most likely to be seen by the consumer — usually the front).
 If you use the seal or a claim, you must identify organic ingredients with an asterisk or other mark in your ingredient statement.